ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 contributes to a faster, more stable and secure web experience for both users and developers.

-If you're interested to know more about the JAMstack, I recommend a great book called [Modern Web Development on the JAMstack](https://www.netlify.com/oreilly-JAMstack/), by [Mathias Biilmann](https://github.com/biilmann) & [Phil
+If you're interested to learn more about the JAMstack, I recommend a great book called [Modern Web Development on the JAMstack](https://www.netlify.com/oreilly-JAMstack/), by [Mathias Biilmann](https://github.com/biilmann) & [Phil